 Data breaches in 2024 are primarily driven by a combination of external attacks and internal vulnerabilities.
 Here are the top causes:

-4. Malicious insider threats (7% of breaches).
+- Malicious insider threats (7% of breaches).
 Attacks involving malicious actors within an organization pose substantial risks.
-Insiders can exfiltrate data or sabotage systems, and such breaches often result in higher costs and longer times to detect and contain.
+Insiders can exfiltrate data or sabotage systems, resulting in higher costs and longer detection and containment times.

 The percentages presented above add up to more than 100% because data breaches often involve multiple causes or attack vectors.
 In reporting, each breach may be counted under all applicable categories, meaning the percentages represent the frequency of each cause among all breaches but are not mutually exclusive, leading to a total exceeding 100%.